mockoon/mockoon.com/content/docs/v1.11.0/templating.md

 - `{{{someOf (array 'item1' 'item2' 'item3') x y true}}}`: returns x to y random items from the array passed in parameters as an array (to be used with triple curly braces), result is the following: `["item1","item2"]`.
 - `#switch ... #case ... #default`: select some content depending on a variable. behaves like a normal switch (see the example below).
 - `#repeat x comma=true ... /repeat`: repeat the content `x` times (see the example below).
 Set the `comma` parameter to `false` (default to `true`) to prevent the insertion of new lines and commas by the helper.
-- `now 'YYYY-MM-DD'`: display the current time in the chosen format.
-Format syntax is based on [date-fns package (v2)](https://date-fns.org/v2.11.1/docs/format) and is optional (default to ISO string).
-- `newline`: add a newline `\n`.
-- `base64 'string'`: encode the parameter as base64.
-This can be used as an inline helper or block helper (see below).
-- `objectId 'string' | number`: create a valid ObjectId.
-It can generates the ObjectId based on the specified time (in seconds) or from a 12 byte string that will act as a seed.
-Syntax is based on [bson-objectid package](https://www.npmjs.com/package/bson-objectid).
-- `setVar 'varname' 'value'`: set a variable to be used in the template.
-The value can be the result of another helper: `setVar 'varname' (body 'id')`.
-To use it elsewhere in the template, refer to the variable with its name: `{{varname}}`.
-The variable can also be used as a helper parameter: `{{#repeat varname}}...{{/repeat}}`.
-- `concat 'value1' 2 'value3' ...`: concatenate multiple strings/numbers together.
-This helper can concatenate results from other helpers, or be used as a parameter of another helper: `concat @index (body 'id') 'value3'`, `{{#repeat (concat 1 2 3)}}...{{/repeat}}`

 Mockoon also supports the following helpers which can return entering requests information: